Exploring Languages

 Give an instance

-declaration to make data type Question
+declaration to make data type Question an

-instance of class Eq
+instance of class Eq.

 Develop function selectByTags :: [Tag] -> Exam -> Exam